-B.11.1 The committee shall strive to notify all applicants individually of the outcome of their interview within 48 hours of the last interview.

-B.11.2 The hiring committee shall notify successful applicants first to confirm that they accept the position.
+- B.11.1 The committee shall strive to notify all applicants individually of the outcome of their interview within 48 hours of the last interview. - B.11.2 The hiring committee shall notify successful applicants first to confirm that they accept the position. - a.

-a.
 If the first successful applicant declines the position, the Hiring Committee shall determine the next most suitable candidate and notify them next.
 This process shall continue until a suitable candidate is found.
-In the case of there being no suitable candidates remaining, the Hiring Committee may re-open the application.

-B.11.3 The Hiring Committee shall make every reasonable effort to notify all the unsuccessful applicants as soon as possible after successful applicants have accepted the position.

-B.11.4 Notification must be made to all candidates before an official posting of successful candidates is made.
-The notifications may be made by phone call or email, with preference given based on the applicant's response on breezy.engsoc.queensu.ca or during the interview.

-a.
-In the case of email notifications, an official posting may not be made until 48 hours after the last notification email is sent, or once a reply has been received from all applicants.
+In the case of there being no suitable candidates remaining, the Hiring Committee may re-open the application. - B.11.3 The Hiring Committee shall make every reasonable effort to notify all the unsuccessful applicants as soon as possible after successful applicants have accepted the position. - B.11.4 Notification must be made to all candidates before an official posting of successful candidates is made.
+The notifications may be made by phone call or email, with preference given based on the applicant's response on breezy.engsoc.queensu.ca or during the interview. - a.
+In the case of email notifications, an official posting may not be made until 48 hours after the last notification email is sent, or once a reply has been received from all applicants. - B.11.5 Unsuccessful applicants shall be reminded of the means of appeal process upon notification as outlined in B.12.

-b.
-An exemption to B.11.4 is given to FREC hiring due to its scale.

-B.11.5 Unsuccessful applicants shall be reminded of the means of appeal process upon notification as outlined in B.12.